 - Discusses mechanical properties and alloy development

-- Includes a review of Ti-Ni shape alloys and their applications
+- Presents a review of Ti-based shape alloys and their applications

 Researchers and engineers working in materials science, Graduate students and researchers in biomedical materials, Graduate students and researchers in metallurgy and light alloys, Researchers and engineers in titanium industry